The Trail: Section 13. River Ouse to Bootham Bar + St Mary’s Abbey walls

 The Trail 13: West Corner, part 2: basics [ see map 6 ]

 This part begins where the wall-walk stops and Lendal Bridge starts.
 When you come off the wall-walk the trail runs straight along the pavement, above and past Barker Tower, over the bridge, past Lendal Tower, past a short section of the Walls you can’t walk on, to the main entrance of the Museum Gardens.
-The pavement is often too busy for you to enjoy the views but when you have come off the bridge a little way [you continue straight on] try to look past the people in front of you.
+The pavement is often too busy for you to enjoy the views but when you have crossed the river [you continue straight on] try to look past the people in front of you.
 An ugly, yellow-grey-pink, Victorian church half-spire appears towards the end of the road and, thanks to perspective, it soon seems [cheekily] to look down on the massive, elegantly monochrome Minster.

-Go into the Museum Gardens for the grand finale of the trail.
+Go into the Museum Gardens [entry is free but for opening times see: https://www.yorkmuseumgardens.org.uk/ ] for the grand finale of the trail.
 The trail goes along the main path [stay right at two forks] and on your right, behind the lawn is the Multangular Tower with a section of Roman wall leading up to it.
 These are York’s best Roman walls above ground, built of neat, small, pale limestone blocks with a stripe of red tiles running through them.

 They were built at the corner of the legionary fort, probably around 100AD, about 200 years before Constantine the Great was declared emperor here [see story below].
 But, like many of York’s best buildings, the tower doesn’t belong to a single time period; it is capped by a medieval wall which is pierced by tall, cross-shaped arrow slits.
 Moreover, the Roman wall has a rough repair across its red stripe about 3 metres from where it joins the tower –this may well be a repair of cannon ball damage done in the Civil War, if so then this small section unites the three most important times for the Walls: the Roman building, the medieval building and the times when they were last and most actively involved in the defence of York.